syseo-kr/iog-detection-lmm/README.md

 4) Installation and Execution

 Users must first install the required dependencies using pip install -r requirements.txt or pip3 install -r requirements.txt depending on their Python installation.
-Ensure that valid API keys for OpenAI, Anthropic, and Google are properly configured in the .env file before attempting to run the program.
-Once dependencies are installed and API keys are configured, the framework can be executed using python test.py or python3 test.py commands.
+Ensure that valid API keys for OpenAI, Anthropic, and Google are properly configured in the .env file and that test images are placed in the img/ directory before attempting to run the program.
+Once dependencies are installed and both API keys and test images are configured, the framework can be executed using python test.py or python3 test.py commands.

 5) Critical Usage Notes